From the 1st of September 2011, Lithuanian Higher Education Institutions use the credit system that coincides with ECTS.

 |Less than a half of the study subject learning outcomes achieved|

-If the outgoing student during his mobility has missed some subjects obligatory for the fulfilment of the study programme or failed without any of his/her fault, he/she is given a possibility to continue the studies upon the return and get the recognition of his learning outcomes free of charge.
+If the outgoing student during their mobility has missed some subjects obligatory for the fulfilment of the study programme or failed without any of their fault, they are given a possibility to continue the studies upon the return and get the recognition of their learning outcomes free of charge.

-The head of the study programme is responsible for approving the contents of the Learning Agreements/Training Agreements and for the recognition of the learning outcomes of the outgoing students.
-He/she is also responsible for the approval of the Learning Agreements of the incoming students and assuring the provision of the Transcripts of Records for them.
+The head of the study programme is responsible for approving the contents of the Learning / Training Agreements and for the recognition of the learning outcomes of the outgoing students.